Eric Butler

 Eric Dudley Butler (7 May 1916 – 7 June 2006) was an Australian political activist and journalist, who in 1946 founded the far-right Australian League of Rights, which he led until 1992.
-He was known as a staunch anti-communist and virulent anti-Semite.
-He died in Victoria in 2006, aged 90.
+He was known as a staunch anti-communist and anti-Semite.
+He was a member of the John Birch Society, the organization co-founded by Fred C. Koch, father of the billionaire Koch Brothers.

 Background and early career

 Butler was born in the Victorian country town of Benalla, although he lived most of his life near Melbourne.
 In the 1930s he became a follower of the British economist C. H. Douglas and his Social Credit theories.
 From 1938 Butler wrote for the Australian Social Credit newspaper New Times.

 Butler served in the Australian Army during World War II.
 According to one of his obituarists: "He served as a gun sergeant for twenty months without leave in the Torres Straits, taught troops as an instructor at Canungra Jungle Training School for six months, transferred to the Officers Training School at Seymour, Victoria, and was honourably discharged at the end of the Pacific phase of the war."